xemantic/xemantic.com/presentations/2025/kug-meetup-prachtsaal/index.md

 ---
 ## Agenda

-- Aboout Prachtsaal / Xemantic
+- About Prachtsaal / Xemantic
 - What is Agentic AI?
 - Which tools do we have in Kotlin?
 - Claudine